Lightstreamer/Lightstreamer-example-3DWorld-adapter-java/README.md

 3. Copy the "ls-adapter-interface.jar" file from "Lightstreamer/lib" in the newly created "lib" folder.
 4. Copy the "croftsoft-math.jar" file from "Lightstreamer/lib" in the newly created "lib" folder.
 5. Copy the jar of the adapter compiled in the previous section in the newly created "lib" folder.
-6. Copy the "adapters.xml" and "adapters_log_conf.xml" files from the Deployment_LS folder of this project inside the "3DWorldDemo" folder.
+6. Copy the "adapters.xml" file from the Deployment_LS folder of this project inside the "3DWorldDemo" folder.
+7. [Optional] Supply a specific "LS_3DWorldDemo_Logger" and "LS_demos_Logger" category in logback configuration <"Lightstreamer/conf/lightstreamer_log_conf.xml>.
-7. Launch Lightstreamer.
+8. Launch Lightstreamer.

 Lightstreamer Compatibility Notes